coreos/docs/cluster-management/setup/cluster-discovery/index.md

 ### Stale Tokens

 Another common problem with cluster discovery is attempting to boot a new cluster with a stale discovery URL.
-As explained above, the intial leader election is recorded into the URL, which indicates that the new etcd instance should be joining an existing cluster.
+As explained above, the initial leader election is recorded into the URL, which indicates that the new etcd instance should be joining an existing cluster.

 If you provide a stale discovery URL, the new machines will attempt to connect to each of the old peer addresses, which will fail since they don't exist, and the bootstrapping process will fail.